 A grade of C or better in the prerequisite courses is required for continuation.
-Requirement is different for HAW undergraduate majors, so please see Kawaihuelani's Academic Programs section for details.
+Requirement is different for HAW majors, so please see Kawaihuelani's Academic Programs section for details.

 HAW 100 Language in Hawai'i: A Microcosm of Global Language Issues (3) Survival kit for life in Hawai'i: Introduction to Hawaiian and language related issues enhancing communicative experience in Hawai'i.
 Examination of social, cultural, political, and linguistic cross-cultural interaction locally and globally.
 Taught in English/Hawai'i Creole English.
 FGB